uberkael/dspick/README.md

 ## Optimize

-The optimizer tool improves result accuracy by generating an optimized.pkl file.
-This file will be automatically used if present.
+The optimizer tool improves result accuracy by generating an optimized.pkl file.\
+This file will be **automatically used if present**.

 DSPy can refine prompts and examples to improve LLM responses.
 The optimization method may vary depending on the LLM being used.